PostHog/posthog.com/contents/blog/missing-recordings.md

 After a day or so of pounding our heads on the keyboard, we realized that most of the missing recording cases were on single page applications.
 With this clue in mind, and knowing that RRWeb takes a full-snapshot on page load, it didn't take long to realize the cause.

-We were splitting recordings when a user was inactive for 30 minutes (so users don't see a 10 hour long recording).
+We were splitting recordings when a user was inactive for 30 minutes (so users don't see a 10-hour long recording).
 But when the split happened, we were not taking a new full snapshot.

 We made [a fix](https://github.com/PostHog/posthog-js/pull/318) for this, and the missing recordings started to quickly drop.